stynerdev225/MirianiWell-main/README.md

 👉 **Healing Dashboard**: Manage and track your wellness journey with easy navigation and progress insights.

-👉 **Responsiveness**: Fully responsive design that works seamlessly across devices for healing on-the-go.
+👉 **Mobile Responsiveness**: Fully responsive design optimized for mobile devices and touch-friendly interfaces.

+👉 **Progressive Web App**: Install as an app on your mobile device for a native-like experience.

 and many more, including holistic wellness features and mindful user experience